danthegoodman1/cloudComputingCourse/03-severless_functions/README.md

 If you got that response in your browser, great work!

-## A more advanced serverless function
+## A More Advanced Serverless Function

 So now you should be able to build an API on Firebase functions if you wanted to, however that would not be a good use case for serverless functions, and it's about the least useful thing a function would be used for.
 Let's write a function that reacts to a Firestore entry: